-Prior to joining the firm, Jamie completed a clerkship with the Honorable Gilbert V. Indeglia of the Rhode Island Supreme Court.
+Prior to joining the firm, Jamie clerked for the Honorable Gilbert V. Indeglia of the Rhode Island Supreme Court.
 While in law school, Jamie interned for the Honorable Maureen McKenna Goldberg of the Rhode Island Supreme Court and for another Providence law firm.
-She also served as a research assistant for now-Mayor Jorge Elorza on research related to a variety of housing issues affecting the greater Providence community.
-Jamie was a member of the law school’s honor program, served as an editor on the Roger Williams University Law Review, served as the secretary of the Women’s Law Society, and participated in the Pro Bono Collaborative.
+She also served as a research assistant for the Feinstein Center for Pro Bono and Experiential Education related to the importance of experiential education opportunities for law students, and for Mayor Jorge Elorza related to a variety of housing issues impacting the greater Providence community.
+Jamie was an editor for the Roger Williams University Law Review, a member of the honor’s program, secretary of the Women’s Law Society, and participated in the Pro Bono Collaborative.

 - Roger Williams University School of Law (J.D., magna cum laude, 2012)